 - Due to all of the unique opportunities of the CIT program, participants will only be able to commit to doing dishes six times in a two-week session.

-CIT is for campers going in to 11th grade next fall AND who have completed two weeks of the Leadership Program AND are registered for 4 weeks.
+CIT is for campers going in to 11th or 12th grade next fall AND who have completed two weeks of the Leadership Program.

 - Someone from Foley will contact you via Facebook or email to set up a time to complete your 20 minute interview.